 After par-boiling, the tripe is now ready to be cut.
 The shape or size depends on the dish you intend to cook.
 While there is no harm in cooking the tripe uncut, cutting it after par-boiling shortens the cooking time considerably.
 It is also much more difficult to cut the tripe when it is already very tender as the delicate meat may not be able to withstand too much handling.

 Once properly cleaned, you can cook a myriad of delicious tripe dishes.
 Tripe is eaten in many parts of the world.
 Tripe is great for grilling, stewing, and deep-frying.
-You can also make tripe soup, which is popular in Eastern European and Latin American cuisine.
+You can also make tripe soup, which is popular in Eastern European and Latin American cuisine and make Madrid-style tripe.